isobelpepp/scorecard/README.md

   - Doubled ✅
   - Redoubled ✅

-Overtricks (above the line):
+Overtricks (above the line): ✅
   - Undoubled ✅
-  - Doubled
+  - Doubled ✅
     - Not vulnerable ✅
     - Vulnerable ✅
-  - Redoubled
+  - Redoubled ✅
     - Not vulnerable ✅
-    - Vulnerable
+    - Vulnerable  ✅

 Defeated contracts:
   - Undoubled
     - Not vulnerable ✅
     - Vulnerable
-  - Doubled
+  - Doubled ✅
     - Not vulnerable ✅
-    - Vulnerable
+    - Vulnerable ✅
-  - Redoubled
+  - Redoubled ✅
     - Not vulnerable ✅
-    - Vulnerable
+    - Vulnerable ✅

 Slam Bonus:
   - Small slam (not vulnerable) - 500 points
   - Small slam (vulnerable) - 750 points
   - Grand slam (not vulnerable) - 1000 points
   - Grand slam (vulnarable) - 1500 points

+(if you have game anyway then it will probably just go below the line)
+- if it takes you into rubber
+  - Say 7 diamonds
+  - Put 140 below, put 700 above for rubber in two

+- Do the points go above or below the line??
+- Do you get the points even if you haven't bid it?
+- As soon as someone gets 2 games is it over - do you start a new scoresheet??

 Doubled/Redoubled Bonus:
   - Made contract doubled (50 points)